Landscaping work on the $97 million Gigafactory Austin site has already started (video)

 According to sources, Tesla construction teams are working 7 days a week to complete the ground preparation stage, and the speed of the work at the site is amazing.

-Starting with the super-fast start to completion of the Gigafactory Shanghai, Tesla has shown aggressiveness in following timelines, this attitude is also reflecting in the fast-paced development of Gigafactory Berlin.
+Starting with the super-fast start to completion of the Gigafactory Shanghai, Tesla has shown aggressiveness in following timelines, this attitude is also reflecting the fast-paced development of Gigafactory Berlin.

-Interestingly, this piece of land has its own water reserves that we can see in the above video.
+Interestingly, this piece of land has its own water reserves as we can see in the above video.
 Reportedly, Tesla is using this water for landscaping purposes of the Gigafactory Austin, saving both time and cost of water supply and transportation from the city.

 Tesla has already posted several jobs for Gifactory Austin, Texas at this stage, the employment opportunities will just keep expanding as the manufacturing plant takes shape.